Organic Chicken Feed – A Complete Guide

-- Not introducing harmful toxins into the soil which may have unknown long term effect.
+- Not introducing harmful toxins into the soil may have unknown long-term effects.

 - Better managed more sustainable land to grow food on for future generations.

-- No harm to wildlife that also depend on the farm land for food and shelter.
+- No harm to wildlife that also depends on the farmland for food and shelter.

 - Less energy is used to farm organically.

 - No air pollution is caused by farming organically.